CDR Writers Nepal

 • Clearly identify engineering problems you faced and the solutions you applied.

-• Your narrative should describe the tasks delegated to you and how you accomplished them.
+• Describe the tasks delegated to you and how you accomplished them.

-• Emphasize your personal contributions, including any creative or original work.
+• Emphasize personal contributions, including creative or original work.

 • Provide examples of how you worked with other team members.